roovo/obsidian-card-board/README.md

 override any date based highlighting.
 If you use nested tags, you will need to replace the `/` character with a `-` (as in the example above).
 If the card has multiple tags which you have set different colors for, the last one read from your snippets will take priority.
-Tag based colors will be applied for tags even if they are [hidden](#hiding-tags).
+Tag based colors will be applied for tags even if the tags are [hidden](#hiding-tags).

 ## Boards
 Boards are simply a collection of columns, which are defined either by: